Central Commons Park Inside Scoop

 View the latest ariel footage of the park here!

-You can see the finishing touches currently taking place at the park by enjoying one of the U/D patios on the Retail Main Street.
+You can enjoy views of the park at one of the U/D patios on Retail Main Street.
 The Canadian Brewhouse, The Banquet and Borough Bar + Grill all have a front row seat on the action at Central Commons Park.